Exercise: The Right Program and the Right Preparation

 To achieve and keep physical and cardiovascular fitness, health professionals advise following a balanced fitness program.
 This program should include the following:

+Do what you love.
 Choose an activity that you will enjoy.
 You are more likely to continue exercising if you are doing something that you like.

+Warm up first.
 Be sure to start off any workout or exercise session with proper warmup and stretching exercises.
 This will help to avoid injury or soreness after exercising.

+Dress right.
 Wear the right clothing for exercising.
 This includes shoes with proper support for the activity.
 Also, be sure to dress appropriately for the weather.

+Cool down after.
 Just as warming-up and stretching is important as you begin each exercise session, so is a cool-down period at the end of your exercise activity.
 This should include at least several minutes of stretching or walking to allow your heart rate to come down slowly.

 Experts now recommend participating in 2 types of physical activity each week to achieve aerobic health and muscle strengthening.
 Muscle strengthening activities include lifting weights, using resistance bands, yoga, or Pilates.
-Such exercises should be performed twice a week.
+Such exercises should be done twice a week.
 They should include the major muscle groups.
 These are legs, hips, back, chest, arms, shoulders, and stomach.

 Online Medical Reviewer: